-Unmanaged Gbe switches usually meet the needs of most households, however if you want to go to multi-gbe band, things get expensive quickly.
-Often it would be cheaper to get a used or refurbished enterprise hardware, then brand-new consumer facing Hardwares.
+Unmanaged Gbe switches usually meet the needs of most households, however, if you want to go to multi-gbe band, things get expensive quickly.
+Often it would be cheaper to get used or refurbished enterprise hardware, than brand-new consumer-facing Hardware.

 For my case, I was able to acquire an Aruba S2500 48P-4SFP+POE for 115$ pre-tax off eBay.
-This switch has 4 SFP+ ports that moves data at 10Gbps with some small set up.
+This switch has 4 SFP+ ports that move data at 10Gbps with some small setups.

 - Factory reset using the switch front menu.

 - in 10 minutes, go to 172.16.0.254 from a DHCP-connected device

 - if it asks the default username password is: admin admin123

 Now our focus shifts to the GUI management portal:

 - finish wizard flow and set appropriate IP for management endpoint

 - we need to upgrade the firmware to partition 0:

 - to utilize the two stacking SFP+ ports